Field Dictionary

 Example: 008 (ppb)

 A 3-digit code associated with the units of the measurement.
+These codes are based on the EPA's Air Quality System (AQS) unit code library.

 - Common Codes: